-In addition, to use OGE's purchasing power to increase equity among the historically underserved, OGE has refined its procurement practices, procedures, and tracking to ensure a significant percentage of its purchases (99% of contracts awarded and 33% of micro purchases) are made from disadvantaged businesses.
-This is 76 percentage points higher for contracts and 18 percentage points higher for micro-purchases than the Administration's goals of 23 and 15, respectively, for this year.
+In addition, to use OGE's purchasing power to increase equity among the historically underserved, OGE has refined its procurement practices, procedures, and tracking to ensure a significant percentage of its purchases (99% of contracts awarded and 26% of micro-purchases) are made from disadvantaged businesses.

-Relocation of OGE office: Notably, in fiscal year 2023, OGE worked with GSA to sign a new lease in advance of the expiration of its current lease in February 2024.
-To the benefit of the agency and overall government, OGE backfilled vacant space under another federal agency's existing lease.
+Relocation of OGE office: Notably, in fiscal year 2024, OGE was required to move to new office space for the first time in OGE's history, which was a huge undertaking for the agency.
+To the benefit of the agency and overall government, OGE accomplished this by backfilling vacant space under another federal agency's existing lease.
 OGE also preserved resources by significantly shrinking its office space requirements by 17,000 square feet/70% of its current space, resulting in \$1,096,000 cost savings.
-As part of its preparation to relocate and reduce its space, OGE also digitized its remaining paper records (bringing OGE into advanced compliance with NARA records directives), cleaned out unnecessary materials, and excessed unneeded furniture and equipment.
+The significant logistics required to move impacted multiple operations across the agency and required significant work finding vacant space under another agency's existing lease, justifying funding, digitizing all files, transitioning the previous server room, conducting business virtually without disruption to mission delivery, as well as new cloud services, equipment, and furniture.